 Why are we studying algae and their relationship with microbes?

-But like all farmed crops, it is important to know what algae need to flourish, and to understand and control their diseases and pests.
-The single biggest biological challenge to further develop algal aquaculture is to first understand and then control both beneficial and harmful microbes – the microbial flora or algal microbiome.
-Some bacteria control the development of algae, others are indispensable for their survival while pathogens may cause devastating diseases, the impact of which worsens with the intensification of aquaculture practices.
+But like all farmed crops, it is important to know what algae need in order to flourish, and to understand and control their diseases and pests.
+The single biggest biological challenge in the development of algal aquaculture is to understand and then control both beneficial and harmful microbes – the microbial flora or algal microbiome.
+Some bacteria control the development of algae, others are indispensable for their survival, whilst pathogens may cause devastating diseases, the impact of which worsens with the intensification of aquaculture practices.
 This is why we must study algae and their microbiome.

 The main aims of ALFF research are to…

 - Identify, classify and utilise naturally occurring algal symbionts and pathogens

 - Tackle inter-and intra-species signalling and chemical ecology in aquaculture, the natural environment and simplified systems

 - Harness state of the art genomics, molecular and biochemical techniques to characterise these interactions